-Typically both contacts are accessible and they complement each other.
-When the circuit breaker is in movement, from open to closed position (or vice-versa), both contacts are temporarily zero, which is called the intermediate state.
+Typically both contacts are accessible for all circuit breaker poles and they complement each other.
+When one of the poles is in movement, from open to closed position (or vice-versa), both contacts are temporarily zero, which is called the intermediate state.
 The user can choose to display this state always or, in option, hide it for a maximum amount of time defined in setting FilterTime, which should be configured with a value long enough for the circuit breaker to reach the final position.
 This option can be set in setting IntermediateState.
-If the intermediate state filter is active and the circuit breaker does not reach the final position in less than FilterTime, the intermediate state is reported when the timer expires.
+If the intermediate state filter is active and one of the circuit breaker poles does not reach the final position in less than FilterTime, the corresponding intermediate state is reported when the timer expires.

-Figure 5.31.
+Figure 5.76.
 Intermediate filter.

-The function is also prepared to work if only one of the auxiliary contacts is available.
-In this last case, the Position output is directly calculated from the available contact (negated if the contact that is available is CBOpen).
-The intermediate state is not available in this case.
-Table 5.91 shows how Position is calculated in all possible cases.
+The function is also prepared to work if only one of the auxiliary contacts is available (for each pole).
+In this last case, the Positionx outputs are directly calculated from the available contact (negated if the contact that is available is CBOpenx).

+The intermediate states are not available in this case.
+Table 5.111 shows how PositionA, PositionB, and PositionC are calculated in all possible cases.

-The quality attribute associated to Position is updated according to the quality attribute of the corresponding input contacts.
-All value and quality changes in circuit breaker position are correctly time tagged, according to the time tag of the input entities.
-The originator of the last command issued over the circuit breaker is also available in the corresponding field of output Position.
+The quality attribute associated to each Positionx output is updated according to the quality attribute of the corresponding input contacts.
+All value and quality changes in circuit breaker pole positions are correctly time tagged, according to the time tag of the input entities.
+The originator of the last command issued over each circuit breaker pole is also available in the corresponding field of output Positionx.